davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 Condorcet’s Jury Theorem relies on the assumption that voting is sincere.
 Austen-Smith and Banks show that sincere behaviour by all individuals is not even rational even when a common preference is held.

+## The optimal decision rule for fixed-size committees in dichotomous choice situations

-## Ben-Yashar, R. C., & Nitzan, S. (1997).
+@Ben-Yashar, R. C., & Nitzan, S. (1997).
 The optimal decision rule for fixed-size committees in dichotomous choice situations: The general result.
 International Economic Review, 38(1), 175–186.

+This paper generalises a result for determining the optimal decision rule for a given committee size.

+For equally skilled voters, the optimal pairwise decision procedure is qualified majority rule.
+In an uncertain dichotomous choice setting, the optimal procedure is qualified weighted majority rule. p185

+## A brief note on a further refinement of the Condorcet Jury Theorem for heterogeneous groups

-## Kanazawa, S. (1998).
+@Kanazawa, S. (1998).
 A brief note on a further refinement of the Condorcet Jury Theorem for heterogeneous groups.
 Mathematical Social Sciences, 35, 69–73.

-## Feddersen, T., & Pesendorfer, W. (1998).
-Convicting the innocent: The inferiority of unanimous jury verdicts under strategic voting.
-American Political Science Review, 92, 23–35.

-## McLennan, A. (1998).
-Consequences of the Condorcet jury theorem for beneficial information aggregation by rational agents.
-American Political Science Review, 92, 413–418.
+> Abstract: I extend Boland's (1989) work on the Condorcet's Jury Theorem (CJT) for heterogeneous groups.
+I demonstrate that, as long as CJT holds (in that the mean individual competence ≥(1/2)+(1/2n)), heterogeneous groups are better at making the correct decision than homogeneous groups for any given level of mean competence.
+I also extend CJT to collective decision rules other than simple majority, and show that CJT holds for groups with supermajority decision rules if the mean individual competence is at least (π(n+1)/n) (where π=required majority).

+CJT's assumptions: p69

+  (1) There are exactly two alternatives.
+  (2) All individuals share a common preference such that one of the alternatives is superior to all in light of full information.
+  (3) The individual decisions are independent of one another.
+  (4) Each individual makes the right decision with the probability p .
+0.5; individuals are homogenous in p.
+  (5) The collective decision rule is simple majority.

+> If all of these conditions hold, then the probability that the majority of a group of size n makes the right decision, PN, is always greater than p, and very quickly approaches 1 as n or p increases p70

+> Miller (1986) relaxes Condition (2) and extends CJT to groups that contain two opposing subgroups where there are no ‘‘right’’ or ‘‘wrong’’ decisions.
+He shows that P 9 , the probability that N the majority opinion will prevail, is always greater than p for large n.
+Thus Miller extends CJT from ‘‘juries’’ (where the right decision is the same for all jurors) to democratic ‘‘electorates’’ (where there are conflicting opinions about which is the right decision).

+> In this brief note, I will build on Boland’s (1989) work and derive another theorem from Hoeffding (1956) to demonstrate that, for any given level of average competence (p ̄), heterogeneous groups are more capable of arriving at the right decision than homogeneous groups (Theorem 1 below).
+I will also relax Condition (5), which has hitherto been unattempted to my knowledge, and show the implications for CJT of various collective decision rules other than simple majority (Theorem 2 below). p 70

+> Theorem 2 demonstrates that CJT holds for heterogeneous groups (in that PN.p ̄) regardless of the collective decision rule, as long as p ̄ is at least (p(n11)/n).
+It is obvious that Boland’s (1989) Theorem 3 (CJT for heterogeneous groups) is a special case of my Theorem 2 where p5(1/2). p72

+The implication here is that simple majorities require a lower competence than super majorities.

+> This result lends further support for diversity of opinions and dissent as a means of arriving at the correct collective decision under democratic majoritarian rules (Grofman and Feld, 1988; Ladha, 1992; Miller, 1986).

+## Stay away from fair coins: A Condorcet jury theorem

-## Paroush, J. (1998).
+@Paroush, J. (1998).
 Stay away from fair coins: A Condorcet jury theorem.
 Social Choice and Welfare, 15, 15–20.

+> A Condorcet Jury Theorem is a formulation of sufficient conditions that justify the Condorcet statement and makes it true. p16

+Paroush relaxes the competence requirement so that individual competence is bounded away from 0.5.

+> Individuals who are almost close to 0.5 do not (necessarily) contribute to the democratic decision making process. p19

 ## When is Condorcet's Jury Theorem valid?